RossJiao/scrabble-project/README.md

 python3 tabind_scrabble.py
 ```

-## Sample Output
-TABIND Scrabble Project
-Letters: tabind
-Dictionary loaded: 234454 words
-Found 84 words that can be made from 'tabind':

-ab
-ad
-aid
-and
-ant
-...
-tind

-Results saved to: scrabble_results.txt
 ## Results
-- Dictionary size: 234,454 words
+- Dictionary size: 178,691 words (SOWPODS official Scrabble dictionary)
-- Total valid words found: 84
+- Total valid words found: 49
 - Words are displayed and saved in alphabetical order

 ## Limitations
-- Uses macOS system dictionary (`/usr/share/dict/words`) instead of an official Scrabble dictionary
-- System dictionary may include words not valid in Scrabble, and may exclude some valid Scrabble words
+- Results depend on the SOWPODS dictionary, which is the international Scrabble word list
+- The dictionary file must be downloaded separately before running the program